jmeirow/command_post/README.md

 So then, the first field is 'order_date' is a 'required' field.
 Hopefully that requires no further explanation.
 They type is 'Date'.
 That means that the value assigned to the order_date field MUST be an object whose class is Date.
 I've not yet given much thought about values that objects that descend from date or Strings that can cleanly be coerced into a Date.
 However, this segues into another point: unlike an RDBMS whose datatypes are fairly unintelligent
-(integers, decimals, strings, dates, etc), 4db can have types of ANY object... well, any JSON-friendly object such Hashes, Arrays or classes that inherit from them (1) .
+(integers, decimals, strings, dates, etc), CommandPost can have types of ANY object... well, any JSON-friendly object such Hashes, Arrays or classes that inherit from them (1) .
 For example, consider that most venerable of all database fields, the Social Security Number.
 It turns out that not all 9-digit numbers issued by Uncle Sam are Social Security Numbers.
 Some are called ITINs (Individual Taxpayer Identification Number) and are often issued to people arriving in the U.S. before they are issued an actual SSN.
 They may have an ITIN for years before receving an SSN.